 The types of experiences we are currently working on:

-- Learning events — issue-specific discussions around intersectional feminism
+- Community conversations + listening sessions — issue-specific discussions around intersectional feminism

 - Book Clubs & Article Clubs — discussing intersectional feminist writings